-Role Composition The overall functions of the committee are as follows: To ensure that material matters that could affect the Group's strategy, financial health and/or shareholder value are identified and discussed and, where appropriate or required, recommendations on these matters are made to the board To oversee the investment and funding strategy of the Group, ensuring alignment with the Group's overall strategy Chairman Key focus areas for the year under review Consideration of the Group's 2020 budget Funding strategy Review of the Group's investment strategy Disposal of Life Healthcare's interest in Max Healthcare Institute Limited Approval of the Treasury Policy Post-investment reviews The committee is satisfied that it executed its duties in accordance with its terms of re- ference during the financial year.
-Remuneration and human resources committee Role The overall functions of the committee are to assist the board in ensuring that: The Group has a clearly articulated remuneration philosophy policy and human resource strategy that supports the strategic objectives of the Group The Group's performance in human resources development and retention against internal transformation targets on legislative imperatives are appropriate Composition Chairman Royden Vice Members Mahlape Sello Garth Solomon Consideration of the Group's remuneration policy and implementation report and en.
-Review of the short and long-term incentive plans as a retention mechanism Succession planning for executive management throughout the Group Approval of executive remuneration Approval of the Group-wide salary mandate Retirement fund matters The committee is satisfied that it executed its duties in accordance with its terms of retention Social, ethics and transformation committee Role The social, ethics and transformation committee is constituted as a statutory committee in terms of section 72(4)(a) of the Companies Act, 71 of 2008 (as amended) (Companies Act).
-Its main purpose is to ensure that: The Group is and remains a good and responsible corporate citizen Life Healthcare's reputation is safeguarded by monitoring the Group's actions and impacts on the environment, consumers, employees, communities and other stakeholders Composition Chairman Audrey Mothupi Members Peter Golesworthy Malefetsane Ngatane Shrey Viranna Starcholders The social, ethics and transformation committee's report is detailed on page 132. naluding the creation of a dedicated Crown function ) strategy and progress against the B-BBEE scored
+Investment committee

+The overall functions of the committee are as follows:

+- To ensure that material matters that could affect the Group's strategy, financial health and/or shareholder value are identified and discussed and, where appropriate or required, recommendations on these matters are made to the board - To oversee the investment and funding strategy of the Group, ensuring alignment with the Group's overall strategy

+Garth Solomon

+Mustaq Brey

+Peter Golesworthy Royden Vice

+Pieter van der Westhuizen

+- · Consideration of the Group's 2020 budget

+- Funding strategy

+- Review of the Group's investment strategy

+- Disposal of Life Healthcare's interest in Max Healthcare Institute Limited

+- Approval of the Treasury Policy

+- Post-investment reviews

+The committee is satisfied that it executed its duties in accordance with its terms of reference during the financial year.

+Remuneration and human resources committee

+The overall functions of the committee are to assist the board in ensuring that:

+- The Group has a clearly articulated remuneration philosophy policy and human resource strategy that supports the strategic objectives of the Group - The Group's performance in human resources development and retention against internal transformation targets on legislative imperatives are appropriate

+Chairman Royden Vice

+Mahlape Sello Garth Solomon

+- Consideration of the Group's remuneration policy and implementation report and ensuring adequate disclosure in this regard - Review of the short and long-term incentive plans as a retention mechanism - Succession planning for executive management throughout the Group - Approval of executive remuneration - Approval of the Group-wide salary mandate - Retirement fund matters

+The committee is satisfied that it executed its duties in accordance with its terms of reference during the financial year.

+Social, ethics and transformation committee

+The social, ethics and transformation committee is constituted as a statutory committee in terms of section 72(4)(a) of the Companies Act, 71 of 2008 (as amended) (Companies Act).

+Its main purpose is to ensure that:

+- The Group is and remains a good and responsible corporate citizen - Life Healthcare's reputation is safeguarded by monitoring the Group's actions and impacts on the environment, consumers, employees, communities and other stakeholders

+The social, ethics and transformation committee's report is detailed on page 132.

+Audrey Mothupi

+Peter Golesworthy Malefetsane Ngatane

+- Social, ethics and transformation framework to provide for a global integrated view, including the creation of a dedicated Group function for ethics and sustainability - Consideration of the Group's broad-based black economic empowerment (B-BBEE) strategy and progress against the B-BBEE scorecard - Environmental initiatives and progress against targets - Global code of conduct implementation including whistle-blowing arrangements - Health policy and related legislation - Skills development and progress against plan - Corporate social investment (CSI) and environmental reporting throughout the Group

+The committee is satisfied that it executed its duties in accordance with its terms of reference during the financial year.